e28eta/e28eta.github.io/_posts/2025-01-01-internal-search-&-go-links.md

 I honestly don't remember the specifics, but drawing on the experience I had from the previously discussed project, I quickly added a feature that let people link their Stripe username with their video conferencing identifier.
 It worked out of the box for most employees, and the ones who needed to customize it were able to.

 I _think_ it was part of your customizable employee profile (where you could edit your name, pronouns, interests, location, etc), and I think it was used as `go/bj/<username>`.
-If that `username` had an customization, it'd use it, otherwise it'd just use the `username` directly.
+If that `username` had a customization, it'd use it, otherwise it'd just use the `username` directly.
 I _also think_ I put that link on the search result display for a Person, but I wouldn't swear to it in court.

 I got it reviewed, deployed, and had time to write a Shipped email announcing it.
-If I remember correctly that email went out late afternoon on my last day.
+If I remember correctly, that email went out late afternoon on my last day.
 I don't actually know how well it was received, but I had high hopes it'd be useful.

 I also thought there was something poetic about starting & ending my tenure with internal tooling improvements.